moratilla/www.moratilla.com/_repositories/ops-tools.md

 {:featured}

-As system administrator, cloud engineer, sre, etc, I need some scripts to do my job.
+As system administrator, cloud engineer, SRE, etc, I need some scripts to do my job.
 I have collected some of them (not the best, but the best one to keep record of), and my purpose is to convert them into a unified tool.